Rashmi-278/EthGlobal-Bangkok-2024/pythnetwork-docs-feedback.md

 }
 ```

-- I tested this same input across multiple endpoints mentioned above to check consistency and response handling.
+- I tested this same input across multiple endpoints mentioned below to check consistency and response handling.

+#### `getEmaPriceUnsafe`
+#### `getPriceNoOlderThan`
+#### `getPriceUnsafe`
+#### `getUpdateFee`

 #### **Observation:**
    - Tested a range of `age` values in seconds (from `600` down to `1`).
-In cases, a **Stale Price** response was received for `age < 60` values.
+In most cases, a **Stale Price** response was received for `age < 60` values.
+   - For Example: 4/10 times I'd receive Stale response when the age was below 60 Secs and 9/10 or 10/10 times no error when age was 60 or above 60

+This information is helpful to API consumers to calculate the refresh/refetch rate of a price

 #### **Commodities on Base:**
    - Attempting to retrieve commodity prices (e.g., crude oil) on the `Base` chain resulted in a **Price Not Found** error.
+   It seems that all the assets listed do not exist on all the listed chains.

 **Feedback:**
 - It would enhance usability if assets that do not exist on a particular chain could be **delisted** or clearly marked as unsupported for that chain.
-- We could discover and list the reason for **Error: Price Not Found** and add it as a *Disclaimer*
+- We could discover and list the reason for **Error: Price Not Found** for a particular chain.

 #### `parsePriceFeedUpdates`
 #### `parsePriceFeedUpdatesUnique`
 #### `updatePriceFeeds`
 #### `updatePriceFeedsIfNecessary`

-For priceUpdates, when we need to fetch the price update data from Hermes API:
+For `priceUpdates`, we need to fetch the price update data from Hermes API:

 ```
 curl -X 'GET' \